DDEV 2025 Plans and 2024 Review

 - The TYPO3 Association has agreed to fund the integration of XHGui into DDEV as part of their Community Budget Ideas.
 Part of this work has already been done in the ddev/ddev-xhgui project, and it must be completed by March 31, 2025.

-- Web-based Add-on Registry is a work-in-progress and is expected to land soon.
+- The Web-based Add-on Registry is live.

 Proposed Features and Initiatives